top of page

 The next steps for JT-DMF include:

-• Planning the next in-person meeting, anticipated for Q1 next year in North America
+• Planning the next in-person meetings

 This work will shape how the industry builds flexible, scalable, future-ready media facilities — and we invite the community to be part of it.